SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 mob-spawn-range                           integer   8           Specifies the radius (in chunks) of where creatures
                                                                 will spawn.
+This value is capped to the current view distance setting in server.properties.
+**Portal Agents**                                               A list of all detected portal agents used in this
+                                                                world.
+In order to override, change the target world name to any other valid world.
+If world is not found, it will fallback to default.
+"minecraft:default_nether"                world     DIM-1       The default nether world.
-This value is capped to the current view distance setting in server.properties. pvp-enabled                               boolean   true        If the would allows PVP combat. world-enabled                             boolean   true        Enable if this world should be registered.
+"minecraft:default_the_end"               world     DIM1        The default end world. pvp-enabled                               boolean   true        If the would allows PVP combat. world-enabled                             boolean   true        Enable if this world should be registered.
 ========================================  ========  ==========  ===============================================